paulsaada/Karls-Profile-Website/readme.md

 # Karl Charles Landing Page

-I created a portfolio website for Karl showcasing some of his work and links to contact him.
+I created a landing page website for Karl, a fashion model, to display some of his past work and a PHP form to contact him and his social links.

 ## Built With